Saturday Morning Watchmen: Watchmen elements

 The short film claims to be a 1980s animated television version of Watchmen, and features Rorschach, Ozymandias, Silk Spectre II, The Comedian, Doctor Manhattan, Nite Owl II, Bubastis the genetically engineered red and black-striped lynx, and the giant space-squid from the comics.
-Concepts like Ozymandias' television room and Nite Owl's hovercraft also appear in the video.
+Concepts like Ozymandias' television room and Nite Owl's airship also appear in the video.
 However, many of the comic's concepts appear reversed, a slight at the sanitation of 1980s programming.

 Nite Owl, a troubled and timid man in the comics, is portrayed as a carefree leader who "loves to party down".

-Rorschach, a mentally disturbed character in the comics, appears as a "nutty" figure who is a "friend to the animals", petting a pair of German Shepherds, in contrast to the graphic novel, where he kills the two dogs with a meat cleaver after finding that a kidnapped girl by the name of Blaire Roche was fed to them.
+Rorschach, a mentally disturbed character in the comics, appears as a "nutty" figure who is a "friend to the animals", petting a pair of German Shepherds, in contrast to the graphic novel, where he kills them with a meat cleaver after finding that a kidnapped girl by the name of Blaire Roche was fed to them.

-The Comedian is depicted hopelessly infatuated with Silk Spectre II, when in the graphic novel he was her father and attempted to rape her mother.
+The Comedian is depicted as hopelessly infatuated with Silk Spectre II, when in the graphic novel he was her father and attempted to rape her mother.

 Doctor Manhattan, who in the comic exiles himself from Earth having been convinced his presence has given those closest to him cancer, is parodied in the video, being cheerily credited with this as a superpower: "Jon can give you cancer and can turn into a car."
 The sequence features several copies of Dr. Manhattan in bed, being read a story by Silk Spectre; in the comic, Dr. Manhattan multiplies while having sex with Laurie in a misguided attempt to satisfy her sexually.

 The video also changes the comic's opening scene, having Ozymandias save The Comedian from falling out of a window rather than throwing him to his death.